Stack for Customer Support

 - Sentiment indicates frustration

-- Policy requires human (refunds, legal)
+- Policy requires human involvement (refunds, legal, escalations)

 Metrics That Matter